Statistical significance in high-dimensional linear models: Appendix

 \subsection{Number of false positives in simulated examples}

-We show here the number of false positives $V = V_{0.05}$ in the simulated scenarios where the FWER (among individual hypotheses) was found too large.

-Although the FWER is larger than 0.05, the number of false positives is relatively small, except for the extreme model (M2),p=2500,s=15,b=1 which has a too large sparsity and a too strong signal strength.
+We show in Table~\ref{tab-supp.1} the number of false positives $V = V_{0.05}$ in the simulated scenarios where the FWER (among individual hypotheses) was found too large.
+Although the FWER is larger than 0.05, the number of false positives is relatively small, except for the extreme model (M2), $p=2500$, $s=15$, $b=1$ which has a too large sparsity and a too strong signal strength.
 For the latter model, we would need to increase $\xi$ in (\ref{bound1}) to achieve better error control.